by Ovidiu Brazdau

 Fehmi’s descriptions are an example of how mystical and scientific realms can converge, sometimes: “after opening our attention, while including our already present narrow objective attention to sensations in the center of our new open awareness, we experience a surround of immersed attention, of a vast three dimensional space, nothingness, absence, silence and timelessness.
 The perceived surround, the scope of our attention is not only expanded, but is experienced with greater immersion.
 Thus, the ground of our experience is reified, realized as a more pronounced sense of presence, a centered and unified awareness, and identity with a vast quality less awareness in which all objects of sensation float, as myself.
 As we continue to experience space and sensation more intimately, more simultaneously and equally, we deepen the absorption of our attention in the totality of present experience.”

 An exercise that helped me develop my attentional flexibility was the conscious use of the visual saccades.
 I used to bike through the city, while listening on headphones some songs that gave me an observer attitude.
-E.g., for me, “You once told be” by Andain creates a brainwave synchrony that allows me to watch how the attention is driven by stimulus in the city.
-After a while, I was able to watch the attentional “narrow” stream, while it was moving from one stimulus to another, without losing the attention the global picture, including my internal sensations and my feelings, and the sensations and feelings generated by people and space around me.
+E.g., for me, “You once told be” by Andain creates a brainwave synchrony that allows me to watch how the attention is driven by the stimulus in the city.
+After a while, I was able to watch the attentional “narrow” stream, while it was moving from one stimulus to another, without losing the attention the global picture, including my internal sensations and my feelings, and the sensations and emotions generated by people and space around me.

 I like Terry O’Fallon’s description of reality levels, as I can understand it from a psychological perspective: